-- 1. A coaxial cable, terminated in its characteristic impedance at each end, constitutes a cable segment.
-A segment may contain a maximum of 500 meters of coaxial cable. - 2.
-A maximum of 2 repeaters in the path between any two stations.
+- A coaxial cable, terminated in its specified characteristic impedance at each end.
+This constitutes a cable segment and may contain a maximum of 500 meters of coaxial cable. - A maximum of 2 repeaters in the path between any two stations.
 Repeaters do not have to be located at the ends of segments, nor is the user limited to one repeater per segment.
-In fact, repeaters can be used not only to extend the length of the channel, but to extend the topology from one to three-dimensional.
-Repeaters occupy transceiver positions on each cable segment and count towards the maximum number of transceivers on a segment just as do the logically distinguishable stations. - 3.
-A maximum total coaxial cable length along the longest path between any two transceivers of 1500 meters.
+In fact, repeaters can be used not only to extend the length of the channel, but to extend the topology from one to threedimensional.
+A repeater may be constructed from two "half-repeaters" separated by a point-to-point link.
+Thus, a maximum of 4 such half-repeaters can be located in the path between any two stations in the network.
+Repeaters occupy transceiver positions on each cable segment.
+Each repeater and each station count towards the maximum number of transceivers on a segment.

+- A maximum multidrop (Ethernet) coaxial cable length along the longest path between any two transceivers of 1500 meters.
 The propagation velocity of the coaxial cable is assumed to be 0.77 c worst-case. (c is the velocity of light in vacuo; 300,000 kilometers per second.)
-The total round-trip delay for all the coaxial cable in the system is therefore 13 μ s worst-case. - 4.
-A maximum of 50 meters of transceiver cable between any station and its associated transceiver.
-Note that in the worst case the signal must pass through six 50 meter transceiver cables, one at the transmitting station, one at the receiving station, and 2 at each repeater (two repeaters possible).
+The total round-trip delay for all the multidrop (Ethernet) coaxial cable in the system is therefore 13 μs worst-case. - A maximum of 50 meters of transceiver cable between any station and its associated transceiver.
+Note that in the worst case the signal must pass through six 50-meter transceiver cables, one at the transmitting station, one at the receiving station, and 2 at each repeater (two repeaters possible).
 The propagation velocity of the transceiver cable is assumed to be .65 c worst-case.
-The total round-trip delay for all the transceiver cables is therefore 3.08 μ s worst-case. - 5.
-A maximum of 1000 meters of point-to-point link anywhere in the system.
-This will typically be used as a way of linking cable segments in different buildings.
-Note that a repeater with this internal point-to-point link can be used to repeat signals between segments many hundreds of meters apart.
-The worst-case propagation velocity of the link cable is assumed to be .65 c; the round-trip propagation delay for 1000 meters is 10.26 μ s.
+The total round-trip delay for all the transceiver cables is therefore 3.08 μ s worst-case. - A maximum aggregate of 1000 meters of point-to-point links between any two stations in the system.
+These point-to-point links are normally integrated within repeaters, and can be used to connect cable segments in different buildings (see Fig. 7-1c).
+However, this does not mean that there can be only one point-to-point link in the system.
+There can be as many point-to-point links as repeaters (though not all can be 1000 meters).
+The worst-case propagation velocity of the point-to-point link cable is assumed to be .65 c; the round-trip propagation delay for 1000 meters is 10.26 μs.